 Comparative level plots

 Figure XXX shows a two row by three column series of CLPs.
 Each row is a different sex, and each column is a different comparison: the left column Scot-rUK, the middle column Scot-rWE, and the right column UK-rWE.
-In total figure XXX represents more than 33 000 separate mortality risk differences, so to help navigate and discuss the figure we recommend each of the areas A, B and C, as indicated in figure YYY, in turn.
+In total figure XXX represents more than 33,000 separate mortality risk differences, so to help navigate and discuss the figure we recommend each of the areas A, B and C, as indicated in Figure YYY, in turn.

 Area A highlights the period 1950 to 1955.
 Over this period the average colour in the Scot-rUK column is pink/red, suggesting Scots have had higher mortality risk at most ages in the latter half of the twentieth century.
 Area A is partitioned into A0, covering childhood, A1, covering early adulthood, and A2, covering later adulthood.
 We can see from this that the difference in log mortality tends to be highest in A1, early adulthood, especially for males.
 However for females the Scot-rWE comparison suggests the greatest disadvantage is in A2, i.e. later adulthood, which given the much higher baseline risk at later ages has a greater overall contribution to Scot/rWE life expectancy differences.
 Area A in the UK-rWE column suggests similar mortality risk in childhood (A0), lower risk in early adulthood (A1), and similar (males) or higher (females) risk in later adulthood (A2).